-- 2.2.8.12 Existing clusters of office are designated Mixed-Use Employment, reflecting the need to retain these areas as places of business while developing and intensifying job growth, especially when these areas are supported by transit. - 2.2.8.14 The following uses are permitted on lands designated Mixed-Use Employment on Schedule 2: - a.
-Major Office will be the predominant use in the Mixed-Use Employment designation - b.
+- 2.1.2.36 Streets in Employment Areas will be designed to achieve the principles of complete streets described in the Mobility and connectivity policies of this plan. - 2.1.2.37 Employment Areas will be designed such that the placement and orientation of buildings, entrances, access points, parking and landscaping enhances the public realm, promotes walkability, cycling and transit.
+Key gateways in Employment Areas will be designed to recognize the importance of these areas in the city. - 2.1.2.38 Notwithstanding any policies in this plan, Employment Area policies and mapping will prevail over any overlay in the event of a conflict. - 2.2.8.12 Existing clusters of office are designated Mixed-Use Employment, reflecting the need to retain these areas as places of business while developing and intensifying job growth, especially when these areas are supported by transit. - 2.2.8.14 The following uses are permitted on lands designated Mixed-Use Employment on Schedule 2: - Major Office will be the predominant use in the Mixed-Use Employment designation - b.
 Where the Mixed-Use Employment designation is located in an Overlay, the form policies of the Overlay will prevail. - c.
 Commercial uses, such as commercial recreation, hotels, convention centres, motels and entertainment uses that support major office employment, including ground floor commercial uses, may be considered in multi-storey mixed-use office buildings in accordance with the Region of Peel Official Plan. - d.
 Retail, restaurant and other service uses which are below the Major Retail threshold may be permitted in these areas to support the function of Employment Areas.
 Such uses will be located on the periphery of the Mixed-Use Employment designation, provide a buffer to sensitive land uses to maintain land use compatibility, and maintain adjacency to an arterial road. - e.
 A limited range of light industrial uses mat be permitted that are compatible with the permitted commercial uses. - f.
-Service commercial uses will generally be located along the edge of the Mixed-Use Employment designation abutting Neighbourhoods.
+Service commercial uses will generally be located along the edge of the Mixed-Use Employment designation abutting Neighbourhoods. - g.

-g.
 Public facilities such as bus depots and emergency facilities.